Corporate Bonds

 Every corporate bond starts at $1,000 par, pays semiannual interest, and is quoted as a percentage of par, with secured debt outranking debentures in bankruptcy and investment grade stopping at BBB-/Baa3.
 Convertibles trade off a lower coupon for the holder's option to swap into stock, taxes turn on discount versus premium, and the yield ladder climbs on discount bonds and dips on premium bonds.
 Lock the numbers and the yield order and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Corporate Bonds unit for the complete lesson.
+Read the full Corporate Bonds unit.